niku419/niku419/README.md

   - 🔬 I'm currently studying for a Bachelor's degree at [**IIITDMJ**](https://iiitdmj.ac.in)

-  - 🔭 I’m currently making a **GraphQL** service based app with ant design
+  - 🔭 I’m currently making a **GraphQL** subscriptions based app with ant design

   - 👯 I’m looking to collaborate on **Next.js** with some help